 A conceptual view onto the museumspace

-Guests are required to be fully vaccinated against COVID-19 or present a negative test no older than 72 hours.
-We reserve the right to ask guests to produce evidence of their vaccination or negative test.
+Guests are required to be fully vaccinated against COVID-19.
+We reserve the right to ask guests to produce evidence of their vaccination.

 Photography by Andrea Wilmsen

 • Masks covering the mouth and nose are required at all times